tm3023/Bitoin-UKF/README.md

 from updating the log-variance state during the most informative observations.

-The correction belongs in the **process noise** (Student-t transitions on `h_t`) or in an explicit jump component — not the observation model.
+The correction belongs in the **process noise** (Student-t transitions on `h_t`) or in an explicit jump component, not the observation model.
 See `compare_models.py` for the full comparison.

 ---